port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ![delete-bucket-modal.png](../../../static/img/tutorial/complete-use-cases/iac-templates/delete-bucket-modal.png)

 Done!
-As soon as the backend will finish the operation, your bucket will get deleted from AWS and Port.
+Your bucket will get deleted from AWS and Port.

 ## Summary